Quick links

 The University offers Commonwealth supported places (CSP) in a range of our postgraduate course degrees.

 A CSP means that the Australian Government subsidises your course fees and you pay the remaining amount – a student contribution.
-You must be a domestic student to be eligible for a CSP, i.e an Australian citizen or permanent resident, a New Zealand citizen, or an Australian permanent humanitarian visa holder.
+You must be a domestic student to be eligible for a CSP, i.e. an Australian citizen or permanent resident, a New Zealand citizen, or an Australian permanent humanitarian visa holder.

 Discover which postgraduate coursework degrees have CSPs available.

-Applying for credit for previous study or recognition of prior learning (RPL) means you complete fewer units, and therefore reduce the cost of your degree.
+Applying for credit for previous study or recognition of prior learning (RPL) means you complete fewer units and therefore reduce the cost of your degree.

 There are three types of credit for previous study:

-As a postgraduate research student, you can apply for the Research Training Program (RTP) stipend scholarship, provided by the Australian government.
+As a postgraduate research student, you can apply for the Research Training Program (RTP) stipend scholarship provided by the Australian Government.
 Domestic and international students can apply for this scholarship which provides a living expense stipend.

-If you are completing postgraduate study for professional development to enhance your skills for your current job, you may be able to claim some expenses (e.g., course fees and textbooks) in your tax return.
+If you are completing postgraduate study for professional development to enhance your skills for your current job, you may be able to claim some expenses (e.g. course fees and textbooks) in your tax return.

 The course you undertake must lead to a formal qualification like a graduate certificate, graduate diploma or master’s degree.
-There also needs to be sufficient connection to your current employment.
+There also needs to be a sufficient connection to your current employment.

 Find out more about self-education expenses through the Australian Taxation Office.